Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: Background

-Previous works have shown that large language models (LLMs) such as InstructGPT \cite{instructGPT} and Codex \cite{codex} can be used as zero-shot planners to generate sub-goal sequences for various tasks in embodied environments \cite{huang2022language,progprompt}.
+\paragraph{Planning with Large Language Models} Previous works have shown that LLMs such as InstructGPT \cite{instructGPT} and Codex \cite{codex} can be used as zero-shot planners to generate sub-goal sequences for various tasks in embodied environments \cite{huang2022language,progprompt}.
 Formally, given the task description $T$ as prompt $p$, LLM acts as a planner to decode $T$ into $K$ sub-goals, $g_1, \ldots, g_K$, which are then executed one by one by the low-level controller $\pi(a_t \mid s_t, g_k)$ to accomplish the task.

-One potential deficit of the above pipeline is that the LLM-based planner cannot receive feedback from the environment, which could lead to non-executable and redundant plans.
-Prior works enabled feedback to the LLM through external components such as affordance functions \cite{saycan}, success detector \cite{codeaspolicies} or scene descriptor \cite{innermonologue} to ground the LLM plans executable by robots.
-As discussed in Section~\ref{sec:challenges}, the long-horizon tasks in partially observed open-world domains make it more challenging for LLM-based planners.
+However, the above pipeline suffers from both challenges identified in Section~\ref{sec:introduction}.
+Regarding the first challenge, the probability of generating a flawless plan directly from the task description decreases significantly as the required number of sub-goals increases.
+Moreover, even when the LLM generates a correct plan, it is very likely that the plan is highly inefficient given the agent's current state (challenge \#2).
+Prior works mostly focus on solving the first challenge by providing environmental feedback to the LLM through affordance functions \cite{saycan}, success detector \cite{codeaspolicies} or scene descriptor \cite{innermonologue}.
+However, although these approaches work well on many non-open-ended domains, they still suffer from high failure rates in open-world environments.